How to cope with China smog as an Expat

 Though all these substances are harmful, PM2.5 and Ozone (O3) will have the most impact on your health, due to their microscopic size.

 PM2.5 is emitted during combustion activities such as coal burning, diesel combustion in motor vehicles, wood burning, power plants and industrial processes.
+The winter months in China see the highest levels of PM2.5 due to increased coal burning and weather patterns.

 Due to the dangers that particulates and ground ozone pose, the World Health Organization provided guidelines in 2005 for safe levels of these pollutants.